simonmichael/hledger/hledger/hledger.m4.md

 - [multicommodity transactions with equity postings](#conversion-with-equity-postings),
   if cost is inferred with [`--infer-costs`](#inferring-cost-from-equity-postings).

-There is another limitation (bug) currently: when a valuation commodity is not specified, prices inferred with `--infer-market-prices` do not help select a default valuation commodity, as `P` prices would.
+There is a limitation (bug) currently: when a valuation commodity is not specified, prices inferred with `--infer-market-prices` do not help select a default valuation commodity, as `P` prices would.
 So conversion might not happen because no valuation commodity was detected (`--debug=2` will show this).